siberianfox/tinygwiki/JSON-Details.md

 The first responses are pretty normal.
 The third has a comment in it.
 The fourth is what would happen if a MSG were communicated in the Gcode comment.

 ## Group Resources
 "Groups" are related parameters or settings.
 In REST-speak they are "resources".
 The following groups are defined:

 * Axis groups [x,y,z,a,b,c] - contains all per-axis configuration settings such as maximum velocity and axis travel
 * Motor groups [1,2,3,4] - contains all per-motor configuration settings such as steps per revolution or microsteps
+* PWM controls group
 * Coordinate system offset groups [g54,g55,g56,g57,g58,g59] - contains offsets for xyzabc axes.
-* System group - special group with system and global parameters&nbsp;
+* System group - special group with system and global parameters
+* Work position group - XYZABC work position - reported in prevailing units
+* Machine position group - XYZABC work position - absolute coordinates reported in millimeter units
+* Offset position group - XYZABC offsets in millimeter units
+* Homing status group - XYZABC axis homing status

 Groups are treated specially in JSON.
 The group prefix is "pulled out" and used as the parent object ID for the child NV pairs.
-For example, here is a standard (non-group) JSON line with all motor parameters for motor #2:
+For example, here is a standard (non-grouped) JSON line with all motor parameters for motor #2:
 <pre>
 {"2ma":1,"2sa":1.8,"2tr":1.275,"2mi":2,"2po":0,"2pm":1}